Shantanu66/CardAccumulator/README.md

 This App is built using Flutter for the client side development For the sever side development i used NodeJs,ExpressJs and the API is built using GraphQL For the remote database i used a nosql db-mongoDB

+#Steps to download
+ps:SDK will be available soon
+Now you can clone the repo and test it out if you find any bugs or if you can add any desirable improvements please contribute to it.
+Thanks